 - UM/UIM PD: $5,000 with a $500 deductible

 PIP covers your medical costs, as well as lost wages and death benefits, and pays out even if you're at fault.
-UM/UIM BI pays for medical expenses for you and your passengers if you are hit by a driver with little or no insurance.
+UM/UIM BI pays for medical expenses for you and your passengers if you're hit by a driver with little or no insurance.
 UM/UIM PD covers damage caused to your vehicle from an uninsured or underinsured driver.

-As with liability coverage, it may be necessary to choose higher limits for these coverages to better protect your financial-well being.
+As with liability coverage, it may be necessary to choose higher limits for these coverages to better protect your financial well-being.

 Adding comprehensive and collision coverage gives you added protection

-If you're leasing or financing a vehicle, most lenders will require you to carry comprehensive and collision coverage.
+If you're leasing or financing a vehicle, most lenders will require you to carry comprehensive coverage and collision coverage.
 It also makes sense to add physical damage coverages if you're not sure you could afford a new car or to pay for major repairs.
 These coverages pay to repair or replace your car if it's in an accident, gets stolen, or is otherwise damaged as a result of a covered accident.

 Can I get discounts with my New Jersey car insurance?

-Yes.
+Yes, New Jersey drivers are eligible for many car insurance discounts.
 Progressive offers a range of money-saving discounts, including: